Landlord's Forum – 23rd November 2023

 Safety regulations and certificates

-Gas safety certificates and checks Toggle accordion
+Gas safety - Certificates, checks and responsibilities Toggle accordion

 Landlords are legally responsible for ensuring the gas appliances in their properties are safe and fit for purpose.
 As a Landlord, you have 3 main responsibilities: